RiotGames/key-conjurer/README.md

 KeyConjurer is made of three parts:

-- [api](./api/) - An API that is used to interact with protected Okta resources.
+- [lambda](./lambda/) - Lambda functions used by the CLI to gather data on protected resources.
-  - Within this folder is the [legacy API](./api/serverless_functions/cloud) which will be removed at a later date.
-It is no longer supported.
-Please see the [notes on the Legacy API](#Legacy API)
 - [cli](./cli/) - The CLI interface.
 - [frontend](./frontend/) - A static webpage which informs users on how to download and use KeyConjurer.